No Man's Land (Eric Bogle song): Joss Stone

 A 2014 cover of "No Man's Land" by Joss Stone featuring Jeff Beck was produced as the Official Poppy Appeal Single for The Royal British Legion.
-The end result was two recordings (one being a Radio edit), and a video set against the backdrop of the Tower of London focusing on the Poppies in the Moat installation.
+The result was two recordings (one being a Radio edit), and a video set against the backdrop of the Tower of London focusing on the Poppies in the Moat installation.

 The cover differed greatly from the original, mainly in that it contained only the lyrics from the first two and a half verses and so omitted the material that contained the anti-war sentiment underlying the song.
 There were several objections to this version of the song from individuals and organizations on such grounds as: